• Skip to primary navigation

 Notes

-Tip: Can eat as a bar or crumbled up in a mason jar and use as a granola on top of plain greek yogurt or cottage cheese.
+Can be eaten as a bar or crumbled up and used as granola on top of plain Greek yogurt or cottage cheese.

 Tried this Recipe?
 Pin it for Later!Mention @JilliansHealthfulEats or tag #jillianshealthfuleats!